Zharta/lotm-renting-protocol-v1/README.md

 3. the vault where the NFT asset is escrowed delegates it to a renter's specified wallet for a specific duration
 4. once the duration of the rental is reached, the rental finishes

-In addition, the vaults are represented as NFTs which can be exchanged between users, either directly or through a marketplace.
+In addition, the vaults can be represented as NFTs which can be exchanged between users, either directly or through a marketplace.
+This also means the vaults can be used by other NFT-FI protocols as collateral.

 ## General considerations